Students in Clean Energy

 Global Renewables for Infrastructure Development

-Global Renewables for Infrastructure Development (GRID) is a student-led organization focused on researching and improving the impact that renewable energy has on off-grid communities and disaster-stricken regions.
-Through small-scale solar installations, students have the opportunity to develop their technical expertise, understand the socioeconomic impact of technology integration, and establish best practices for launching international projects.
-By working alongside international partners, GRID members aim to share their knowledge in developing equitable energy solutions to empower under-served communities.
+Global Renewables for Infrastructure Development (GRID) is a student-led organization focused on researching and improving the impact that renewable energy has on developing communities and disaster-stricken regions.
+Through small-scale solar technology projects, students have the opportunity to develop their technical expertise, understand the socioeconomic impact of technology integration, and establish best practices for launching international projects.
+By working alongside community partners, GRID members aim to share their knowledge in developing equitable energy solutions to empower under-served communities.

 Business Team Lead: Owen Johnson